Flyer53/jsPanel/README.md

     });

 #### ![position](https://github.com/Flyer53/jsPanel/raw/master/demopage/images/options-position.png)<a name="option-position"></a>
-Type: object
+Type: string | object

-Default: { top: 'auto', left: 'auto' }
+Default: 'auto'

 This option will set the position of the jsPanel in pixels relative to the parent element containing the jsPanel.
 The parent element needs to be positioned somehow for option.position to work properly.